Home » How To Make A Pork Tenderloin Stuffed With Fruit and Wrapped In Bacon That Will Wow Your Holiday Guests

 • Butcher’s twine or toothpicks

-• 1 tbsp ghee or butter, for searing
+• 1 tablespoon ghee or butter (for searing)

 Directions

 • Roast: Preheat oven to 375°F. Transfer pork to a roasting dish.
-Surround with extra apple wedges and remaining fruit mixture if desired.
-Sprinkle apples lightly with cinnamon and sugar.
+Add apple wedges and any extra fruit mixture if using.
+Roast uncovered 40–50 minutes, until internal temperature reaches 145°F. Optional: broil 2–3 minutes to further crisp bacon.

 Camille’s Notes